30 Apr 2021 | Katrina Talei Igglesden

 Urban Indigeneity: Exploring youth culture in Fiji’s diasporas

-Growing up as a member of a diasporic Fijian community in Vancouver, Canada, was not something I consciously thought about until I encountered ‘Fiji’ inside ethnographic museums in my late teens.
+Growing up as a member of a diasporic Fijian community in Vancouver, Canada, there was not something I consciously thought about until I encountered ‘Fiji’ inside ethnographic museums in my late teens.
 It was an interesting – and strange – concept to see Fijian culture displayed and explained in ways that privileged the past and paid little attention to the diversity of the present, let alone the future.
 Where did those of us who did not fit within the so-called box of ‘traditional culture’ fit into the picture?
 As a diaspora, and as a first-generation Canadian youth in a diasporic community, where did our lived experience fit into the story?
 Being represented felt important: without it, how could diasporic Fijian youth define themselves and their cultural heritage?

 These initial thoughts eventually led to my work in Fijian studies, with a particular interest in reconnecting diasporic communities with cultural heritage housed in museum collections.
 However, until now, I have not had the opportunity to come back to my younger self’s fascination with my own urban youth and diasporic Fijian identity.
 Today, urban youth in Fiji are facing similar experiences to global Fijian youth.
 The capital city of Suva’s community is as much a diaspora as those found around the world.
 Suva is an ideal meeting point for culturally diverse Fijians to relocate to, yet it is a relatively foreign idea for most Fijians that Suva represents a diaspora and that they are living in a bubble of many different regions of Fiji coming together to create a microcosm of the country’s inhabitants.
 Cultural identity and representation adapt and take on new forms of cultural practice when communities form outside of their natal ‘homelands’; the same occurs for those living in Suva and other urban centres in Fiji.
 Youth in these diasporas celebrate an urban culture that embraces fluidity, inclusivity and acceptance, but at the same time face tensions between tradition, modernity and fitting into the standardised notion of Fijian culture.